linpengcheng/PurefunctionPipelineDataflow/README.md

   Finance is uniformly measured by currency, calculated in accordance with accounting standards, and standardized and unified financial statements reflect financial status and operating results.
-  From a financial point of view, the entire continuously operating enterprise is a pure function pipeline **cash flow** system based on the warehouse/workshop model.
+  From a financial point of view, the entire continuously operating enterprise is a `pure function pipeline "cash flow" system based on the warehouse/workshop model`.

   - Standardized products: currency, general equivalent
   - Warehouse: